This post was updated on October 7th, 2019

 Some of the most common examples of high GI carbohydrates I talk about during the 30 Day PCOS Diet Challenge include bread and baked goods, cereals, pastas, white rice, and white potatoes.
 Because these foods function as pseudo-sugars they are best avoided if you want to regain control of your hormone regulation.

 Gluten is a tough one to avoid because it’s found in just about everything from pasta and baked goods, to cereals, sauces, and beer.
-But going gluten-free is a really powerful way to initiate a transformative shift in your PCOS health and symptoms.
+But going gluten-free is a really powerful way to initiate a transformative shift in your PCOS health.

-Gluten is a protein found in wheat, barley, rye and oats and it’s a problem for women with PCOS because it can be highly inflammatory.
 Inflammation is the natural response of our immune system to perceived threats which while well intended, is a major problem when it’s inappropriately triggered by certain foods.
-This is especially true for women with PCOS as chronic low grade inflammation is one of the hallmarks of this disorder.
+This is especially true for women with PCOS as chronic inflammation is one of the primary mechanisms driving all of our symptoms.

 As I explain in this article about how gut health and inflammation affect PCOS its super common for women with PCOS to be intolerant to gluten without actually knowing it.